prabhub88/CRM/README.md

 How to authenticate the app
 Use users table credentials, i have attached sql file which has (admin as user id and Test#123 as password)

+How to test the API.

+1. Invoke the Authentication API with username and password above mentioned and get the JWT token.
+2. Pass this token to invoke customers API methods as Bearer token.